Dr. Bronner’s Announces Recipients of 2021 Animal Advocacy Donation Program

-Top-Selling Natural Brand of Soap Marks 7 Years of Giving to End the Exploitation and Suffering of Animals
+Top-Selling Natural Brand of Soap Marks 8 Years of Giving Program to End the Exploitation and Suffering of Animals

 The All-One Animal Advocacy Family

-During the course of its 7 years to date, Dr. Bronner’s donation Animal Advocacy program has helped fuel policy change, establish multiple new organizations and sustain a host of others with critical resources.
-The work of these diverse groups addresses a broad scope of issues, from advocating for plant-based diets, to passing laws against the cruel and inhumane treatment of animals, and ocean conservation and protection efforts.
-Dr. Bronner’s has made donations totaling over $525,000 in 2020 to highly effective organizations and initiatives across three categories determined by donation levels, funding needs, and operational scale and focus.
+To-date, Dr. Bronner’s Animal Advocacy program has helped fuel policy change, establish new organizations, and sustain a host of others with critical resources.
+The work of these diverse groups addresses a broad scope of issues, from advocating for plant-based diets, to passing laws against the cruel and inhumane treatment of animals, to ocean conservation and protection efforts.
+Dr. Bronner’s has made donations totaling over $545,000 in 2021 to highly effective organizations and initiatives across three categories determined by donation levels, funding needs, and operational scale and focus.
 Donation recipients by category, include:

 Good Food Institute